EclipsoXIV/smrpg/normal-rta-route.md

 	Mallow [4] : SP

 ***Midas River***
+•	Video reference, ty kbz
-Stay left, get 4 Frog Coins and 10 Coins
+•	Stay left, get 4 Frog Coins and 10 Coins
-If you follow the barrel section perfectly you should end up with 60 coins (stay left for 1st set, then bonk the barrel to end up right on 2nd set onwards, grab every coin you can from there)
+•	If you follow the barrel section perfectly you should end up with 60 coins (stay left for 1st set, then bonk the barrel to end up right on 2nd set onwards, grab every coin you can from there)
-Grabbing exactly 60 coins saves a text box when talking to the Toad.
-If you fall short, you can grab extras in Moleville Mines and Marrymore Inn, or just do extra Wiggler jumps
+•	Grabbing exactly 60 coins saves a text box when talking to the Toad. o	If you fall short, you can grab extras in Moleville Mines and Marrymore Inn, or just do extra Wiggler jumps

 ***Tadpole Pond***
-Jump
+•	Jump
-Say no to Frogfucius
+•	Say no to Frogfucius
-After Mallow is not a tadpole, Warp to World Map
+•	After Mallow is not a tadpole, Warp to World Map

 ***Rose Way***
-Get the two big coins (10 each).
+•	Get the two big coins (10 each)
+•	Collect 3 coins between the 3 single coin chests
-After Bowser cutscene Warp to World Map
+•	After Bowser cutscene Warp to World Map

 ***Rose Town***
-If you are choosing to forego Wiggler jumps for other frog coin options, collect the frog coin in the shop as well as the 2 flowers and hidden frog coin chest in the house on the hill, the Map Warp to Rose Town
+•	Collect the frog coin in the shop as well as the 2 flowers and hidden frog coin chest in the house on the hill
+•	Warp to Rose Town
-Go to the inn
+•	Go to the inn
-Pick 2nd option for Gaz (lying is faster)
+•	Pick 2nd option for Gaz (lying is faster) o	1st Text Box after he presents Mario the Mario Doll
-1st Text Box after he presents Mario the Mario Doll Warp to World Map
+•	Warp to World Map

 ***Forest Maze***
-Get Kero hidden chest on first screen
+•	Get Kero hidden chest on first screen
-If you really really really want a safety heal before Bowyer, pick up your favorite freestanding mushroom along the way.
-This, along with the mushroom you saved from extra coins in Mushroom Way, offer some safety for half-blocked Bowyer attacks
+•	4 Wiggler Jumps
-6 Wiggler Jumps (if any were missed earlier, do more Wiggler Jumps and get to 12 Frog Coins) Frog Coin Hidden Chest
+o	If any were missed earlier, do more Wiggler Jumps and get to 12 Frog Coins
+•	Frog Coin Hidden Chest
-Kero Hidden Chest behind Wiggler Elevator
+•	Kero Hidden Chest behind Wiggler Elevator
-Get Red Essence in hidden chest before Save Point
+•	Get Red Essence in hidden chest before Save Point

-BOWYER (720 HP - 16FP):
+BOWYER (720 HP - 18FP)
-Toad Assist for Flower Essence with Geno (pause buffer on Star Gust) / Jump / Defend Geno Beam / Defend / Honey Syrup
-Geno Beam / Defend / Defend
-Geno Beam / Defend / Defend
-Geno Beam / Defend / Defend
-Geno Beam / Defend / Defend
-Attack / Defend / Defend
-Attack

-(18FP):
 Toad Assist for Flower Essence with Geno (pause buffer on Star Gust) / Jump / Defend Geno Beam / Defend / Defend
 Geno Beam / Defend / Defend